ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ## USB

-The board features 5 USB ports: 2 Hi-Speed USB-A receptacles (often called 'USB 2.0 ports), 2 x USB3-A receptacles and 1 x USB-C. The latter 3 are limited to USB SuperSpeed AKA 5 Gbps.
+The board features 5 USB ports: 2 Hi-Speed USB-A receptacles (often called 'USB 2.0 ports'), 2 x USB3-A receptacles and 1 x USB-C. The latter 3 are limited to USB SuperSpeed AKA 5 Gbps.

-While the USB2 ports share bandwidth while being behind an internal USB hub (`1a40:0101 Terminus Technology Inc. Hub`) the USB3 ports are on their own buses.
+While the USB2 ports share bandwidth since being behind an internal USB hub (`1a40:0101 Terminus Technology Inc. Hub`) the USB3 ports are on their own buses.

-I'm not able to test USB-C capabilities since used for powering so let's focus on the 2 USB3 Type-A sockets (maybe the most crappy connector ever due to the extra tiny contacts for the SuperSpeed data lines).
-To spot any internal bottlenecks my test is to connect to each USB3-A port an UAS capable disk enclosure with an SSD inside, setup a RAID0 and see whether we're exceeding 400 MB/s or not (~400 MB/s sequential disk transfers are the maximum you get over a single 5 Gbps USB3 connection)
+I'm not able to test USB-C capabilities since used for powering and lacking an USB-C/Thunderbolt dock or an appropriate display so let's focus on the two USB3 Type-A sockets (maybe the most crappy connector ever invented due to the extra tiny contacts for the SuperSpeed data lines).
+To spot any internal bottlenecks my test is to connect an UAS capable disk enclosure with an SSD inside to each USB3-A port, setup a RAID0 and see whether we're exceeding 400 MB/s or not (~400 MB/s sequential disk transfers are the maximum you get over a single 5 Gbps USB3 connection)

     root@rock-5b:/home/rock# lsusb -t
     /:  Bus 08.Port 1: Dev 1, Class=root_hub, Driver=xhci-hcd/1p, 5000M